 Because you want air to circulate around the food being stored, you don't want food to be too tightly packed.
 On the other hand, don't leave too much space between the food; otherwise, you will be cooling empty space.

-If you still own a model that requires manual defrosting, never let the ice coating exceed 1/4 inch.
+If you still own a refrigerator model that requires manual defrosting, never let the ice coating exceed 1/4 inch.
 The thicker the frost, the harder the compressor must work to maintain a constant temperature.

 Make finding food easy

 If you know where to find an item you won't stand in front of the refrigerator with the door open playing "find the ketchup."
 Mark food containers for easy identification.
-Organization costs you nothing and saves time and money.
+Organization costs nothing and saves time and money.

 Check for air leaks

 Take a piece of paper or a dollar bill.
 Place it between the door gasket and the refrigerator.
 Try a number of different places on the door.
 If you can pull the paper out without tugging on it, air is escaping from your refrigerator.
 The solution may be as simple as cleaning the gasket with a mild cleaning solution.